 Finally, remember that your past does not define you.
 You are more than your criminal record, and you have the potential to succeed in your career and in your life.
 Don’t give up on your dreams, and continue to work towards your goals.
 With perseverance and a positive attitude, you can find meaningful employment and build a successful career.

-In conclusion, finding employment after a felony conviction can be challenging, but it is possible.
+Finding employment after a felony conviction can be challenging, but it is possible.
 Remember to be persistent, honest, and committed to improving yourself and your life.
 Build your skills and experience, network with others, and don’t give up on your dreams.
 You are capable of achieving great things, and your past does not have to hold you back.
 Good luck on your job search, and know that you have the support and encouragement of many individuals and organizations who want to see you succeed.